Dream Euro Trip is about helping you plan, budget and live up your own dream Euro Trip

 Free Hugs Organizer

-If you want to know more, what follows is a richly detailed description of me.
+If you want to know more, what follows is a richly detailed “About Me” below.

 I am a gypsetter.
 I have been traveling the world for almost 5 years now.
 I backpacked all over South East Asia for almost 2 years before moving to Europe in 2009.
 Since then I have lived in Warsaw, Stockholm and Cologne.
 I have also ventured a bit across the (Atlantic) pond to see what’s it like in the Americas.
 Here’s a complete map of where I’ve been.